aflin/rampart_docs/source/rampart-main.rst

 For a complicated script, the transpile stage can be very slow.
-However if the script has not changed since last run, the execution speed will be normal as the cached/transpiled code will be used and thus no traspiling will occur.
+However if the script has not changed since last run, the execution speed will be normal as the cached/transpiled code will be used and thus no transpiling will occur.

 Asynchronous code may also be used with babel.
 For example, the following code